 - Supports Google Assistant

 - Alexa not fully compatible with Spotify at launch

-The Sonos One slots neatly into an existing Sonos set up, providing multi-room capabilities as well as support for voice assistants such as Alexa and Google Assistant.
+The One slots neatly into an existing Sonos set up, offering multi-room capabilities and support for voice assistants such as Alexa and Google Assistant.

 Diminutive in size but big in sound, the One generates a full-range sound without missing a beat.
 If you’re after a discreet unit that will fit easily into any room, one that offers all the smarts without scrimping on audio quality, then the Sonos One is the full package.